lhindman/cs121-lab08-1/README.md

 When the Calculate JButton is pressed it will read the current values for the side lengths from the JTextFields.
 If the user specified a non-numerical value for any of the sides, you should catch the NumberFormatException and display a JOptionPane with the message "Please enter numbers only!".
 If the user specified a negative number, display a JOptionPane with the message "Please enter positive values only!".

 ### Implementation Guide
-1. Expand the folder named TriangleCalculatore and create a new file named TriangleCalculator.java
+1. Expand the folder named TriangleCalculator and create a new file named TriangleCalculator.java and open it.
 2. Design a program to satisfy the requirements in the Problem Description and the Program Design above
 3. Test the program and pay particular attention to boundary/edge cases and invalid input.
 4. Commit the changes to your local repository with a message stating that Lab Activity 1 is completed.